IRB review is required for regulated non-exempt human subjects RESEARCH

 - Including research development, testing and evaluation: Activities that should be considered include “research development”, evaluation projects (especially those included in grants) and testing.
 Although this increases the number of projects to be tested by this definition, most won’t meet all the above elements and will not turn out to be “research”.

 Each of these concepts are constantly debated in IRB circles.
-Research is NOT defined in terms of risk or intent to publish; however, if an activity that was not research results in something interesting, it can be published as a case study or with a determination that it is not research with human subjects.
+Research is NOT defined in terms of risk or intent to publish; however, if an activity that was not research results in something interesting, it can be published as a case study or with an IRB supported determination that it is not research with human subjects.
 This determination can be retroactive but if it is denied and the research is already done, it is too late.
 The activity cannot be retroactively approved.

 FDA defines a “clinical investigation.”
 This definition is very different and involves use of an investigational product.
 A clinical investigation can be minimal risk as can be the case with in vitro diagnostic devices.